amiller-phys/MasterThesis/README.md

 ## Program Notes:

-* Creates bifurcation diagram, varying one parameter.
+Creates bifurcation diagram, varying one parameter.

+## ArgParse:
+-biff='Forcing' or 'Frequency' or 'Damping' (turns bifurcation on) -biff_range = LIST (range of Forcings, Freqs, or Dampings to run)

 ===================================================================